 Add a MATLAB Function block to a Simulink® for label prediction.
 The MATLAB Function block accepts streaming data, and predicts the label and classification score using a trained, support

 Use a Stateflow® chart for label prediction.
-The example trains a discriminant analysis model for the Fisher iris data set by using fitcdiscr, and declares a function for code generation
+The example trains a discriminant analysis model for the Fisher iris data set by using fitcdiscr, and defines a function for code generation that

 Several indexing and searching methods for categorical arrays.